TimoFreiberg/TimoFreiberg.github.io/content/clojure-vs-rust.md

 +++
-title = "I rewrote a Clojure program in Rust" date = 2020-12-20
+title = "I rewrote a Clojure tool in Rust" date = 2020-12-20
 +++